MicrosoftDocs/Viva/Viva/connections/announcements-viva-connections.md

     :::image type="content" source="../media/connections/announcements-viva-connections/announcement-review.png" alt-text="Screenshot of the announcement review pane after creating an announcement."lightbox="../media/connections/announcements-viva-connections/announcement-review.png":::

 > [!NOTE]
-> Once an announcement has been sent, message details and end date can still be edited.
+> Once an announcement has been sent, message details and end date cannot be edited.

 ## How to schedule an announcement to send later